China Sourcing Agents

 Thermal cycling.
 10 cycles from -40°C to +75°C per IEC 60068-2-14 tests the solder joint reliability and connector contact resistance stability under thermal expansion.

 Ask for the factory’s type test reports covering IEC 60068-2-1 (cold), IEC 60068-2-2 (dry heat), and IEC 60068-2-14 (thermal shock) — standard industrial electronics tests.
+A factory audit can verify these reports are from the factory’s own lab, not copied from another supplier.

 For a deployed fleet, field firmware updates are essential for security patching and protocol updates.
 Evaluate: